 This formulation shows that our score differs from Min-K\%++ by an additional term $\Delta_t$, capturing the normalized gap between the top-1 log probability and the mean.
 It provides two critical insights.

 \paragraph{Penalizing confident errors.} Both methods focus on outlier tokens (lowest $k\%$ scores), which typically occur when the target token $x_t$ differs from the top-1 prediction.
 In such scenarios, Min-K\%++ ($z_t$) measures deviation solely from the mean, treating all low-probability tokens similarly regardless of the distribution shape.
 In contrast, Gap-K\% ($g_t$) incorporates the confidence term $\Delta_t$.
 Crucially, this allows our method to distinguish between \textit{uncertain predictions} where the distribution is flat, and \textit{confident mispredictions} where the model assigns high probability to an incorrect token, as illustrated in Fig. \ref{fig:fig2}.
-By imposing a severe penalty on the latter, Gap-K\% leverages these confident mispredictions as strong counter-evidence against membership; since training samples are optimized to eliminate such divergences, detecting these specific gaps provides a more robust signal for identifying non-training data than relying on likelihood alone.
+By imposing a severe penalty on the latter, Gap-K\% leverages these confident mispredictions as strong counter-evidence against membership.
+Since training samples are optimized to minimize such gaps, detecting these gaps provides a more robust signal for identifying non-training data than relying on likelihood alone.

 \paragraph{Mode vs. Mean.} From a statistical perspective, Min-K\%++ assumes that training tokens are located near local maxima of the likelihood landscape.
 However, it adopts an \textit{indirect} approach to capture this by measuring deviations from the \textit{mean} of the vocabulary distribution.
-In contrast, Gap-K\% aligns the metric with the assumption by directly measuring the gap between the target token and the mode of the distribution.
+In contrast, Gap-K\% aligns the metric with this assumption by directly measuring the gap between the target token and the mode of the distribution.